MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 _Let's take an example._

-- You deploy an app to an Azure service, but your only utilize 10% of the allocated resources.

-In the above scenario the provisioned resources are underutilized, ultimately leading to unnecessary emissions.
+You deploy an app to an Azure service, but your only utilize 10% of the allocated resources.
+The provisioned resources are underutilized, ultimately leading to unnecessary emissions.

 You should consider scaling to an appropriate tier of the resource (rightsizing), or consider deploying more apps to the same provisioned resources.

 Customers are recommended to make applications more efficient to utilize the datacenter capacity in the best way possible.
 Sustainability is a shared responsibility goal that needs to combine the efforts of both the cloud provider and the customers designing and implementing applications hosted in the global datacenters.